Submitting Programs using the Turnin Utility

 where:

-¨ <class #> is the CIS number for this course
+¨ <class #> is the CSc course number for this course (just the number, no CSC)

-¨ <filei> is the name of a file in the present directory or the name of a file that includes a full pathname.
+¨ <filei> is the name of a file in the present directory or the name of a file that includes a full or relative pathname.

-For example, if a student in CIS 235 intends to turn in the files project1.cpp and ReadMe.txt, the command would be:
+For example, if a student in CSc 135 intends to turn in the files project1.cpp and ReadMe.txt, the command would be:

 Notes:

-Ø The perl script turnin.pl must be run from your login, or root directory (the directory you start in when you log in to pooh).
+Ř The perl script turnin.pl must be run from your login, or root directory (the directory you start in when you log in to acad).
 If you run it from any other directory, you won't be able to use turnin.
 Remember, it is run only once per semester.
 You are responsible to set up turnin BEFORE the first project is due.
-Turnin not set up is NOT a legitimate excuse to turn in late work.
+Not setting up turnin is NOT a legitimate excuse to turn in work late.